MIG Welding Sheet Metal

 Holding The Panels In Place

-After cleaning the bare metal, clamp the panel securely in place.
-There's dozens of ways to do this.
-Vise-Grips or specialty welding clamps can be used to hold it in position for welding.
+After cleaning the bare metal (brake parts cleaner works well), clamp the panel securely in place.
+There's several ways to do this.
+Vise-Grips or specialty welding clamps can be used to hold it in position.

 The ones in the picture below are butt welding clamps.